snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Build
  Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic

-Do not use sudo apt get way to get library as MRPT is heavy compiler depended.
+Do not use sudo apt get way to get library as MRPT is heavy gcc-version depended.
 Do not download mrpt_bridge as it still has bugs in converting timestamp.
 Build MRPT 1.5 on your own PC.
 (Frankly speaking MRPT is one of the most buggy platform with better math integration.
 If you have MRPT related problem.
 Please open an issue there.
 Usually takes 2 to 6 month b4 any 1 will reply you)